Acer Laptop

 Removing the RAM

-Ram modules are held in place by two metal side rails.
-You have to push them to the outside to make sure that the module may be lifted only with the possibility to remove it.
+The memory module is held in place by two metal side rails.
+You must push them to the outside to ensure that the module can only be lifted if it is possible to remove it.

 Step 5